 Conservation volunteering with Trees for Life offers a rewarding and hugely enjoyable opportunity to restore native forests and wildlife habitats.
-Our volunteers have planted over one million trees and we're now working to expand the forests with a million more.
+Our volunteers have planted over one and a half million trees and we are continually working to expand the forest with millions more.

 Is the week you are interested in full?
 Sign up to Tree News, our free monthly e-newsletter, to receive details of newly added Conservation Weeks.